 A. The "incentives for school improvement fund" is created in the state treasury.
 The fund includes appropriations, federal allocations for the purposes of the fund, income from investment of the fund, gifts, grants and donations.
 Balances in the fund shall not revert to any other fund at the end of any fiscal year.
 The fund shall be administered by the department, and money in the fund is appropriated to the department to provide supplemental incentive funding for the adequate yearly progress program and the state improving schools program.
-No more than three percent of the fund shall be expended on warrants of the secretary of finance and administration pursuant to vouchers signed by the state superintendent [secretary] or his authorized representative.
+No more than three percent of the fund may be retained by the department for administrative purposes.
+Money in the fund shall be expended on warrants of the secretary of finance and administration pursuant to vouchers signed by the state superintendent or his authorized representative.

-B. The state board [department] shall adopt a formula for distributing incentive funding from the fund.
+B. The state board shall adopt a formula for distributing incentive funding from the fund.
 Distributions for the adequate yearly progress program shall account for at least sixty percent of the fund, including federal funds if those funds are restricted to adequate yearly progress improvements.
 Up to forty percent of the fund, not including restricted federal funds, may be used for the state improving schools program.
 The total number of public schools that receive supplemental funding shall not constitute more than fifteen percent of the student membership in the state.
 Distributions shall be made proportionately to public schools that qualify.